-6.3.5Food intake: maximum consumption
+5.3.5Food intake: maximum consumption

 As part of the net energy intake calculations, calculated food intake from drift or search feeding is checked to make sure it does not exceed the physiological maximum daily intake.
 This maximum daily consumption, referred to as cMax (g/d) in the bioenergetics literature, represents the maximum rate of food consumption if a fish is limited only by its physiology.
 Field bioenergetics studies (Preall and Ringler 1989, Railsback and Rose 1999) indicate that actual food intake does not approach cMax under typical conditions.
-However, here cMax serves the purpose of restricting intake and growth during low temperatures, a function otherwise lacking in the model (except that the time spent feeding becomes zero at temperatures below a threshold; Section 6.3.2).
+However, here cMax serves the purpose of restricting intake and growth during low temperatures, a function otherwise lacking in the model.
 Cunjak et al. (1998) cite evidence that low food assimilation efficiencies and gut evacuation rates, which can be represented by cMax, limit energy intake in cold temperatures.